 If you are familiar with smoking meats, you will have heard the term tallow thrown around quite a bit, particularly with smoked brisket.
-So what is beef tallow?
-Our informative guide will walk you through the ins and outs of this coveted beef fat, how to source, prepare, store, and use it.
+So what is Tallow?
+Our informative guide will walk you through the ins and outs of this coveted beef fat, and how to source, prepare, store, and use it.

 Beef tallow is simply beef fat.
 This type of fat is not to be confused with beef suet, which originates around organ meats, specifically the kidney area.
 Tallow is a shelf-stable rendered beef fat taken from the hard soap-like fat surrounding beef cuts like steak, brisket, roasts, and ribs.